ApurvaBire/Customer-Segmentation-Analysis/README.md

   <img src="images/customer seg.jpeg" width="800"/>
 </p>

-# customer-segmentation-kmeans
-# 📊 Customer Segmentation Project
+# 📊 Customer Segmentation Analysis

 ## 📌 Project Overview

 This project performs customer segmentation using data analysis and machine learning techniques, followed by an interactive business dashboard for insight generation.
 The goal is to group customers based on their income and spending behavior to understand different purchasing patterns and support data-driven business decisions.

 The project combines: